vatpac-technology/sops/docs/terminal/sydney.md

 Multiple YSSY and YSWS procedures transit the R481 COLO restricted area.
 When the area is activated, **SRA** must be extremely vigilant to ensure separation between PJE and transiting civil aircraft.
 Where possible, **SRA** should coordinate with neighbouring **SY TCU** sectors to assign additional requirements to climb above the vertical limits of the activation, or have the aircraft rerouted to avoid the area.

 !!! phraseology
-	*UPS136 has departed YSSY on the STUIE SID, bound for the Phillipines.
+	*UPS136 has departed YSSY on the STUIE SID, bound for the Philippines.
 The R481 restricted area has been activated `A045-A090`.*
     **SDN**: "UPS136, Sydney Departures, identified.
 Climb via SID to `F280`, requirement to reach `A100` by 5 miles URDOS."
     **UPS136**: "Climb via SID to `F280`, requirement to reach `A100` by 5 miles URDOS, UPS136."